Be-/coming , is our smoldering to Be-/ing , constructing a narrative

 of murdered Black children overlap .
 Their abridged existence

-rage , the emptiness of condolence turned a heart to stone , and
+rage , the emptiness of every condolence turned a heart to stone , and

 a mother’s grief seeded in the upturned earth of a freshly dug grave